-About twice a year we will ask for the registration form to be re-written/checked, so all details are up to date [If your contact details etc. have not changed just let us know] Do please keep us informed of any change to your e-mail address or medical/allergy history.
+About twice a year we will ask for the registration form to be re-written/checked/updated, so all details are current [If your contact details etc. have not changed just let us know] Do please keep us informed of any change to your e-mail address/mobile-home telephone numbers or medical/allergy history.

 Please note: if a mobile phone number is given as an emergency contact number, please ensure it is contactable at all times while your child is at Playgroup unless you are at home and we can contact you there.

 We have a regular routine, which helps children develop a sense of time and sequencing.
 Also children feel more confident when they know what is coming next.

 The morning playgroup sessions run from 9.00am to 11.30am.
 This is for all children [up to a maximum of 36 per session] while the afternoon sessions are smaller groups with children taken in date of birth order[up to 24 per session] these run from 12.30pm to 3.00pm.
 Lunch club is from 11.30-12.30.

 We can offer flexibility within these times also -Please see examples below:

 9am -11.30am: session only – now can also be 9.15-11.45 or 9.30 – 12.00

 9am -12.30am: session & lunch club – now can also be 9.15-12.45 or 9.30 – 1.00pm